COVID infections surge in Florida nursing homes. Hialeah home leads state with 69 deaths

 Just as some feared family gatherings on Thanksgiving could soon lead to a spike in coronavirus cases, there are concerns that increased visitation at elder-care homes on or around the holiday could contribute to a surge.

-Overall, the state recorded greater than 8,000 positive tests on five of seven days leading into Thanksgiving.
+Overall, the state recorded more than 8,000 positive tests on five of seven days leading into Thanksgiving.

 The Florida Department of Health did not respond to requests for comment.

 Gov. DeSantis had suspended visitation to nursing homes on March 14.
-He issued the emergency order lifting the restriction around five months later on Sept.
+He issued the emergency order lifting the restriction on Sept.
 1.

 According to the new rules, all visitors to the facilities must wear masks.
 Each facility must have sufficient staff to support visitor-management and have adequate disinfecting supplies and personal protective equipment for staffers.